 Vision for Undergraduate Education

-Liberal Learning through Foundations, Breadth, Depth and Integration for Responsible Global Citizenship
+Steeped in Dominican Ethos, Liberal Learning through Foundations, Breadth, Depth, and Integration for Responsible Global Citizenship

 We educate one student at a time in the company of others, each unique yet all distinctly Dominican.
 In dialogue with a Dominican ethos, our students grow as liberal learners through creative and rigorous study marked by solid foundations, disciplinary breadth and depth, and ongoing integration as they aspire to become ethically responsible global citizens.
 Each student develops an emerging sense of personal and professional vocation through a variety of means, including thoughtful interaction with courses, professors and other students, and intensive advising and mentoring.
 We encourage students to participate in internships, study away (international and domestic), community-based learning, and undergraduate research, scholarship and creative investigations.
 Diverse insights coalesce in each student’s distinctive educational trajectory, purpose and plan, as we inspire students to discern the big picture and name their place within it – to stand somewhere and to stand for something, conscientiously positioned in relationship to the world.